mtanabe-sj/Maximilians-Hex-Tab/README.md

 ![alt Tab after jpg scan](https://github.com/mtanabe-sj/Maximilians-Hex-Tab/blob/main/ref/standalone%20tab%20after%20jpg%20scan.png)

-Actually, the Tab can be launched from the Windows Start menu.
+Actually, Tab can be launched from the Windows `Start` menu.
 Go to `Maximilian's Tools`.
 Select `Hex-Dump Viewer`.
 When prompted, choose a file you want to examine.
 The file's data is output in a wide format.

 ### Project Organization